-Bits and Bytes
+- Bits and Bytes

-• Bit
+- Bit

-- Is a smallest unit of data a binary computer can recognize - Is typically represented by 1s and 0s - Is derived from the term "binary digits" - Is generally grouped together to form larger pieces of data
+- Smallest unit of data a binary computer can recognize

+- Typically represented by 1s and 0s

+- Derived from the term "binary digits"

+- Generally grouped together to form larger pieces of data

-• Byte
+- Byte

+- Eight bits

-- Consists of eight bits - Is prefixes are used to represent larger amounts of data (KB, MB, etc.)
+- Prefixes are used to represent larger amounts of data (KB, MB, etc.)

 Bits and bytes.

+Document size,

-Document size, storage capacity, and memory capacity are all measured in bytes.
+storage capacity, and

+memory capacity are

+all measured in bytes.